-[Source: The Journal of Infectious Diseases, full page: (LINK).
+[Source: Lancet Infectious Diseases, full page: (LINK).
 Abstract, edited.]

 Prof Eskild Petersen, MD, Prof Marion Koopmans, DVM, Unyeong Go, MD, Davidson H Hamer, MD, Nicola Petrosillo, MD, Prof Francesco Castelli, MD et al.